LHFO94/DataScience-master-application/README.md

 It takes a text file provided and processes them into a dictionary structure of which the key is a word from the text and its value a linked list that shows the orrurances of the same word in other articles.
 It finally plots the values to show the distribution of word frequencies.
+This repository contains the following files:

+- A ./text file containting the articles that need to be processed
+- A .PY

 # Comments on graph distrution